 How to Care for “Holiday” Plants

-Now that the holidays are over, it’s time to decide on the fate of your poinsettias or other holiday plants.
-Non-gardeners usually treat them like cut flowers — enjoy their temporary beauty and toss after the holidays.
+Now that the holidays are over, it’s time to decide on the fate of your poinsettias and other holiday plants.
+Non-gardeners usually treat them like cut flowers — enjoy their temporary beauty and toss them after the holidays.

 Upcoming Gardening Events in January